js-base25cc-plus/js-base25cc-plus/README.md

 We’ll **clearly explain why** in a comment:
 - Maybe it needs refining
 - Maybe it's out of scope
+- Maybe same idea has been built before and only reqiures contribution
 - Either way, you'll get feedback and the chance to revise

 ---